superpowers04/superpowers04/Super's Fabric Mod Recommendations.md

 **Using [Prism](https://prismlauncher.org) or [Modrinth Launcher](https://modrinth.com/app) is recommended.**
 # Recommendations on what to **avoid** using and why
 * Most minecraft mod downloading sites -- A good portion of sites for Minecraft mods have malware or steal mods.
 I'd only recommend using Modrinth, MCArchive github and whatever official pages a mod has for downloading from.
 If the mod wasn't released recently then Curseforge might also be a viable option but read the section on curseforge for why I'd advise against this whenever you can
-* Hamachi -- Conflicts with the internet, and can cause issues with authentication(See E4MC for alternative)
+* Hamachi -- Conflicts with the internet, and can cause issues with authentication(See E4MC or [playit.gg](https://playit.gg) for alternative)
 * MCLeaks/TheAltening -- Stolen/Illegal account generator.
 Follow [this Minecraft Hopper article](https://minecrafthopper.net/help/hosts-file/) for fix/removal
 * Any client or mod providing paid goodies -- Things like paid cosmetics are actually against [Minecraft's End User License Agreement](https://www.minecraft.net/en-us/eula).
 Refer to ```Any Mods you create for Minecraft: Java Edition from scratch belong to you (including pre-run Mods and in-memory Mods) and you can do whatever you want with them, as long as you don't sell them for money / try to make money from them and so long as you don’t distribute Modded Versions of the game```.
-This includes Optifine, Essential, Badlion, Feather and Lunar from what I know
+This includes Optifine, Essential, Badlion, Feather and Lunar from what I know.
+  * Refer to Figura below for *free* cosmetic alternatives
 * Most "clients" -- Most clients are closed source, meaning you cannot see the code for the client.
 This alone is a red flag.
 These clients directly modify the game's code and could be doing literally anything to your computer.
 While this is true for mods, usually mods are in atleast some kind of sandbox.
 Not to mention some clients require administator or superuser access, the vanilla game and mods should *never* require administrator access.
   * Usually these clients also have some invasive privacy policies.
 * Badlion Client -- At a simple glance, their privacy policy seems less suspicious than Lunar Client's however they sell cosmetics which is enough for me to be sus on them to be honest
 * Feather Client -- Steals mods/has stolen mods in the past, suspicious behavior, Refer to `Most "clients"`
 * Lunar Client -- Suspicious behavior(Obfuscates logs or atleast used to), Refer to `Most "clients"`